 After you answer those... then real work begins.
 Read More

 #n40life, Farm & RanchThe Anderson Experiment: Dectomax & ZoetisThis is the second installment of our Dectomax & Zoetis experiment we are conducting on a Montana ranch.
 Is it worth spending $300 dollars more on medications and vaccines?
 Find out here.Read More

-#n40life, Chicken, Farm to Table, Pet & AnimalIt’s Time for N40 Coops 2.0N40 Coops is an event where we get to showcase amazing coops and people who are passionate about poultry from all over the Northwest.
-Entries due October 2, 2016.Read More
+#n40life, Chicken, Farm to Table, Pet & AnimalIt’s Time for N40 Coops 2.0N40 Coops is an annual event where we get to showcase amazing coops and passionate people from all over the Northwest.
+The call for entries for is now over.Read More

 Fishing, OutdoorChinook: How to Increase Your Catch RateI have learned a few little tips and tricks to help you become successful for chinook salmon.
 To begin, let’s talk Brad's Super Baits.Read More